jvansch1/ycharts-wiki/Road-to-AngularJS-2.0.md

 https://toddmotto.com/one-way-data-binding-in-angular-1-5/

 ###What we need to do:
-Upgrade AngularJS to 1.5 with zero code changes and test for potential breaking changes.
+1) Upgrade AngularJS to 1.5 with zero code changes and test for potential breaking changes.

-Establish across the team the new, Angular 1.5 methods of organizing the file system, building components, one way data binding, etc so that new development adheres to these patterns.
+2) Establish across the team the new, Angular 1.5 methods of organizing the file system, building components, one way data binding, etc so that new development adheres to these patterns.

-Sequence, spec and schedule appropriate units of code to migrate.
+3)Sequence, spec and schedule appropriate units of code to migrate.

 ##Migrating to AngularJS 2.0